In collaboration with Children’s Hospital of Philadelphia (CHOP) in Philadelphia, PA on May 1-3, 2020

 Uber now offers uberASSIST.
 These vehicles can accommodate folding wheelchairs, walkers, collapsible scooters, but do not have wheelchair-accessible ramps or lifts.
 They run the same cost as a Lyft or UberX

 Friday, May 1st, the KCNQ2 Cure Alliance will be offering free tickets and lunch to families and professionals to attend The Franklin Institute.
 The FI is located 1.5 miles from the Summit hotel.
 We will be offering transportation to and from The FI departing the Summit hotel at 8:45am.
 Your admission will be good for the entire day and will allow families/professionals to enjoy the FI before they open their doors to the public at 9:30am.
-We have reserved private rooms on the first floor and will be serving lunch around 11am.

 Family Scholarship Application